Australia in World War I: Legacy

 The war affected Australia in many ways, although arguably not as greatly as it did the many European nations that were more directly involved.
-Economically the war had a number of significant impacts, although the Great Depression would later prove far more significant and Australian industry was not as greatly transformed as it would be following World War II.
-The political landscape was also transformed due to the rifts that resulted from the issue of conscription, while to a smaller extent the role of women in society also evolved as more women entered the workforce.
-Indeed, between 1914 and 1918 there had been a 13 per cent increase in the employment of women; however, this was mainly in areas where women were traditionally employed.
-Equally, although around 2,000 women were employed as nurses in the AIF, there was no great involvement of women in the military during the war.
+Economically the war had significant impacts, although the Great Depression would later prove far more significant and Australian industry was not as greatly transformed as it would be following World War II.
+The political landscape was also transformed due to the rifts that resulted from the issue of conscription, and to a smaller extent the role of women in society also evolved as more women entered the workforce.
+Between 1914 and 1918 there had been a 13 per cent increase in the employment of women; this was mainly in areas where women were traditionally employed.
+Although around 2,000 women were employed as nurses in the AIF, there was no great involvement of women in the military during the war.

 Another legacy was the manner in which it led to the emergence—albeit only fleetingly—of an independence in Australian foreign affairs.
-Although previously Australian foreign interests had been largely handled by Britain, as a combatant Australia sent its own delegation to the Paris Peace Conference in 1919, while it also began to take a more assertive role in regional affairs in the Pacific.
+Although previously Australian foreign interests had been largely handled by Britain, as a combatant Australia sent its own delegation to the Paris Peace Conference in 1919, and it also began to take a more assertive role in regional affairs in the Pacific.
 At the peace conference Prime Minister Hughes pushed aggressively for reparations and an Australian mandate over German New Guinea; a stance which conflicted with the liberal internationalist inspired Fourteen Points put forward by American President Woodrow Wilson.
 Regardless, following the war there was little real change in Imperial relations and Dominion affairs, and as a result the war arguably did not lead to any significant change in Australia's perception of its role in the world.
 Indeed, profound change would only occur following the Japanese crisis of 1942, which ultimately saw Australia pursue a foreign policy more independent of Britain, and an alliance with the United States.